Algebraic elliptic cohomology theory and flops, I: Universality

-\begin{theorem} Let $k$ be a perfect field, $F\in R[\![u,v]\!]$ a formal group law.
-If the formal group law $(R,F)$ is Landweber exact and the exponential characteristic of $k$ is invertible in $R$, then the oriented cohomology theory $X\mapsto R^*(X)$ on $\Sm_k$ is represented by a motivic oriented cohomology theory. \end{theorem} The classical precursor of this result is due to Landweber \cite{Landweber}; in our setting this result follows from \cite[Theorem 7.3]{NSO}.
-We denote the motivic cohomology theory associated to a Landweber exact formal group law by $\MGL\otimes_{\Laz} R$ and the canonical morphism given by the universality of $\MGL$ by $\Theta_{F,R}:\MGL\to \MGL\otimes_{\Laz} R$.
+\begin{theorem} Let $k$ be a perfect field, $(R,F)$ a formal group law.
+If $(R,F)$ is Landweber exact and the exponential characteristic of $k$ is invertible in $R$, then the oriented cohomology theory $X\mapsto R^*(X)$ on $\Sm_k$ is represented by a motivic oriented cohomology theory.

+More precisely, there is a motivic oriented cohomology theory $(\sE,\vartheta)$ with classifying map $\Theta_\sE:\MGL\to \sE$ and a ring homomorphism $R\to \sE^{2*,*}(k)$ such that the map of oriented cohomology theories $\oct(\Theta_\sE):\MGL^*\to \sE^*$ induces an isomorphism of oriented cohomology theories $\bar\oct(\rho_\sE):R^*:=\MGL^*\otimes_{Laz}R\to \sE^*$ \end{theorem} The classical precursor of this result is due to Landweber \cite{Landweber}; in our setting this result follows from \cite{NSO}.
+The proof relies in addition on the main result of Appendix~\ref{App:B}, kindly supplied by Jo\"el Riou.